The Brand Continuum

 They appear in different shapes, but they all point back to the same structural change happening underneath.

 This is the part most leaders don’t see, because it doesn’t announce itself.
 Nobody says, “We’re losing proportion.”
 People just start working harder to compensate.
-They push, they improvise, they adjust the work, they try to close the gaps through sheer effort.
-It looks like commitment, not strain.
+They push, they improvise, they adjust their tasks, they try to close the gaps through sheer effort.
+It looks like commitment.

 But underneath the visible activity, the pattern is very specific: